kembox/ansible/mox/README.md

 - Adjust mox.conf to points to correct certs's location
 - Configure nginx to point to new local port that mox's listening to ( 127.0.0.1:81 )

 Beside that,`quickstart` is very handy but it's not easy to reuse.
-Everytime it runs it creates new configs, DKIM keys, passwords that requires changes from our side as well. ( Not to blame, it's designed for a quick initialization )
+Everytime it runs it creates new configs, DKIM keys, passwords that requires changes from our side as well. ( Not to blame, it's designed for a quick initialization ).

-This role aims to solve the problems above: to automate the certs and nginx setup, to be idempotent execution so we can update small details easily without replacing old configs.
+This ansible role aims to solve the problems above: to automate the certs and nginx setup, to be idempotent execution so we can update small details easily without replacing old configs.

 Sample playbook:
 ```yaml